matter-labs/zksync-web-era-docs/docs/reference/architecture/differences-with-ethereum.md

 Ethereum cryptographic primitives like `ecrecover`, `keccak256`, and `sha256` are supported as precompiles.
 No actions are required from your side as all the calls to the precompiles are done by the compilers under the hood.

+## Native AA vs EIP 4337

+The native account abstraction of zkSync and Ethereum's EIP 4337 aim to enhance accounts' flexibility and user experience, but they differ in critical aspects listed below:

+1. **Implementation Level**: zkSync's account abstraction is integrated at the protocol level; however, EIP 4337 avoids the implementation at the protocol level.
+2. **Account Types**: on zkSync Era, smart contract accounts and paymasters are first-class citizens.
+Under the hood, all accounts (even EOAs) behave like smart contract accounts; **all accounts support paymasters**.
+3. **Transaction Processing**: EIP 4337 introduces a separate transaction flow for smart contract accounts, which relies in a separate mempool for user operations, and Bundlers, nodes that bundle user operations and sends them to be processed by the EntryPoint contract, resulting in two separate transaction flows.
+In contrast, on zkSync Era there is a unified mempool for transactions from EOAs and smart contract accounts.
+The Operator bundles transactions from all types of accounts and sends them to the Bootloader (similar to the EntryPoint contract), which results in a single mempool and transaction flow.
+4. **Paymasters support**: zkSync Era allows both EOAs and smart contract accounts to benefit from paymasters thanks to its single transaction flow.
+On the other hand, EIP 4337 does not support paymasters for EOAs because paymasters are only implemented in the new transaction flow for smart contract accounts.

 ### ecrecover

 In contrast to Ethereum, zkSync Era ecrecover always return a zero address for the zero digests.
 Be careful with adapting crypto primitives that rely on that, specifically, it affects [secp256k1 mul verification via ecrecover](https://ethresear.ch/t/you-can-kinda-abuse-ecrecover-to-do-ecmul-in-secp256k1-today/2384).